wanziee/Quizie/README.md

 # Quizie

-Quizie adalah aplikasi kuis interaktif yang dibuat dengan Swift dan SwiftUI.
-Aplikasi ini memungkinkan pengguna untuk menjawab pertanyaan kuis dengan tampilan yang menarik dan responsif.
+Quizie is an interactive quiz application built with Swift and SwiftUI.
+It allows users to answer quiz questions with an engaging and responsive interface.

-⚠️ Status: Aplikasi masih dalam tahap pengembangan (Still in Progress) dan mungkin masih terdapat banyak bug.
+⚠️ **Status:** The application is still in development (**Still in Progress**) and may contain many bugs.

-## 📌 Fitur
+## 📌 Features
-- Pertanyaan kuis dengan berbagai kategori
+- Quiz questions from various categories
-- Pilihan jawaban interaktif
+- Interactive answer selection
-- Skor akhir setelah menyelesaikan kuis
+- Final score display after completing the quiz
-- Tampilan antarmuka yang sederhana dan menarik
+- Simple and attractive UI

-## 🚀 Teknologi yang Digunakan
+## 🚀 Technologies Used
 - Swift
 - SwiftUI
 - MVVM Architecture

-📷 Tampilan Aplikasi
+## 📷 App Screenshots

 https://github.com/user-attachments/assets/e80cdea9-ad0d-4f21-9de2-1f15d58b2bbd